AdvancedOC/KOCOS/OS_CONVENTIONS.md

 - `^L` will represent a form of a man-link.
 The text shown in place of the link is terminated by another `^L`, though all the other escapes apply inside.
 The link itself is terminated by yet another `^L`.
 The links can point to a man page, file containing a man page, or some kind of link to open with tools such as browsers.
 When printing to stdout, you can ignore this text.

+# The env program

+The `/bin/env` program is essential for shell scripting.
+It can run commands with new environment variables and arguments, respecting
+`$PATH`.

+That way, shell scripts can use `/bin/env <shell>` to ensure they are ran with the correct shell, as `/bin/sh` may be overwritten with a shell the script did not expect.

+Its syntax shall be `/bin/env [options] [NAME=VALUE] [COMMAND [...ARGS]]`.
+This means you can specify some options beforehand (which should start with a `-` or a `--`), though do note that their behavior may not be the same everyone and not all platforms may support them.
+`NAME=VALUE` arguments go after options, and tell the env program to add to set the `NAME` environment variable to `VALUE` for the command.

+After those arguments is `COMMAND` and `...ARGS`.
+The `COMMAND` can be a full path, though if it is not, it should be searched through the same way a shell would, using the `PATH` environment variable. `...ARGS` are the arguments to pass of there.

+If no command is specified, `/bin/env` should print the environment it would pass on to the command.